 - Advocates of peace and solidarity, Qi-Rattan represented the Sikh community in preparation for 2012 Summer Olympics ‘Prayers for Peace’ event held at the beautiful church, St Martin-in-the-Fields, set in the heart of London, Trafalgar Square.

-- Qi-Rattan have taken the initiative to record their second and third albums at 432Hz in the intention to create greater harmony through Gurbani Kirtan and healing frequencies.
+- Qi-Rattan have taken the initiative to perform and record their albums at 432Hz in the intention to create greater harmony through Gurbani Kirtan and universal healing frequencies.